matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 ![a terminal showing all the operations and their arguments that the Gradle module supports](/images/dagger-functions.png)

-The most interesting bit for me is that you can call out other Dagger modules from your own no matter the programming language it was used to build it.
+The most interesting bit for me is that you can call other Dagger modules from your own no matter the programming language they are using.
 For example, the `gradle` module was built using Go but we can call the `gradle.Build` function from another Dagger module built with Python:
 ```python
 import dagger
 from dagger.mod import function